 Johnson, A.G.
 (2006) Privilege, Power, and Difference, 2nd ed.
 McGraw Hill: Boston.
+Guidon, M.H.
+(2011) A Counseling Primer: An Introduction to the Profession.
+Routledge: New York.
 American Psychological Association (2009).
-Publication Manual of the American Psychological

-Association, Sixth Edition (6th ed.).
-American Psychological Association (APA): Washington,

-- 2) Moodle: Other readings are available on Moodle, the Lewis & Clark online course program.
+Publication Manual of the American Psychological Association, Sixth Edition (6th ed.).
+American Psychological Association (APA): Washington, DC. - 2) Moodle: Other readings are available on Moodle, the Lewis & Clark online course program.
 Log on to moodle.lclark.edu (note there is no www.), sign in using your L & C login (same as email).
 Use course enrollment code provided in class or by email.
-If you have ANY trouble with Moodle, contact the Helpdesk at 503-768-7225, consult@lclark.edu or Damian Miller at dpm@lclark.edu or 503 768-6195. - 3) Ethical Guidelines:
+If you have ANY trouble with Moodle, contact the Helpdesk at 503-768-7225, consult@lclark.edu or Maia Penchansky maiap@lclark.edu or 503 768-6195. - 3) Ethical Guidelines:

 Students will obtain and bring a current copy of the ACA Ethical Guidelines to class.
 Catalog Description:

 Basic theoretical assumptions of the counseling profession, with an overview of its historical roots, social, cultural contexts, types of practice, ethical principles, and professional orientation.
 Learning Objectives:

-Guided by the CACREP standards of learning about professional identity, this class will provide an understanding of:

-- History and philosophy of the counseling profession - Professional roles, functions, and relationships with other human service providers - Professional organizations like ACA, divisions, functions, and services to members - Professional credentialing, certification, licensure, accreditation practices, professional organizations, journals and effects on public policy - The role of professional counselor in advocating on behalf of the profession - Advocacy processes needed to address institutional and social barriers that impede access, equity, and success for clients - Ethical standards of ACA and related entities, and applications of ethical and legal considerations in professional counseling - The current modes and settings of the counseling practice - How to be conversant about philosophical, ethical, and political issues regarding the role of counselors in various settings through both discussion and writing - Researching information about counseling which includes the use of technological competence and computer literacy
+Guided by the CACREP standards of learning about professional identity, this class will provide an understanding of: - History and philosophy of the counseling profession - Professional roles, functions, and relationships with other human service providers - Professional organizations like ACA, divisions, functions, and services to members - Professional credentialing, certification, licensure, accreditation practices, professional organizations, journals and effects on public policy - The role of professional counselor in advocating on behalf of the profession - Advocacy processes needed to address institutional and social barriers that impede access, equity, and success for clients - Ethical standards of ACA and related entities, and applications of ethical and legal considerations in professional counseling - The current modes and settings of the counseling practice - How to be conversant about philosophical, ethical, and political issues regarding the role of counselors in various settings through both discussion and writing - Researching information about counseling which includes the use of technological competence and computer literacy Class Assignments/Grading:

-Class Assignments/Grading:

-1. Attendance and participation: You MUST attend AND PARTICIPATE in all classes.
+1.Attendance and participation: You MUST attend AND PARTICIPATE in all classes.
 If an emergency requires that you miss a class or any portion of a class, make up work will be required.
 The exact content of this makeup assignment will be determined by the instructor.
 More than one absence may lead to a failure to complete requirements for credit.

-Attendance and Participation:

-Be prepared each week by coming to class with the following: be prepared to discuss your 12-step meeting attendance and diversity experiences - see below)
+Participation: Each week there will be an assignment related to the readings, you may be given questions to consider and be prepared to discuss, you may develop questions, there may be an activity to complete and share with classmates, or you need to be prepared to discuss your 12-step meeting attendance and diversity experiences on the assigned dates.
+2. Two Part Worldview and Professional Interests Paper: